 Did you know?

-Mentors are promoted six times more often than those who weren’t.
-And, mentees are promoted five times more than those without that powerful relationship.?
+Mentors are promoted six times more often than those who aren’t.
+And, mentees are promoted five times more than those without that powerful relationship.

 Source: Five-year study of 1,000 employees by Gartner and Capital Analytics.